tier2tickets/Knowledge-Base/content/general/bestpractices.md

 Many users will start using Helpdesk Buttons and Tier2Tickets easily with no instruction at all.
 However, you may have some users who are used to putting in tickets in certain ways (or not at all!).
 In order to maximize adoption and get the biggest benefit from the Tier2Tickets software, we recommend the following:

-_**<span style="font-size:1.25em;">Tier2Tickets is a workflow improvement tool: you'll see big wins when it is a part of your standard process.The recommendations here are based on full deployment, and we offer a lot of specialty onboarding services to ensure a smooth launch.Email us at sales@tier2.tech if you'd like to talk to our Onboarding team.</span>**_
+_**<span style="font-size:1.25em;">Tier2Tickets is a workflow improvement tool: you'll see big wins when it is a part of your standard process.
+The recommendations here are based on full deployment, and we offer specialty onboarding services to ensure a smooth launch.
+Email us at sales@tier2.tech if you'd like to talk to our Onboarding team.</span>**_

 ## 1) Use Tier2Tickets/Helpdesk Buttons for User Verification and Immediate Diagnostic submission.